Jas2o/Leonardo-Switch-Controller/README.md

 # Leonardo-Switch-Controller
 Using Arduino Leonardo as a Pokken Tournament Pro Pad Wii U Controller that also works on Nintendo Switch as an almost Pro controller.
 Transfers input from a Wii Classic Controller.
+The standard Leonardo firmware is used so it is easy to change back to normal or adjust the sketch if you want to do anything fancier.

 # Current Status
 - [x] Working on Switch, suitable for playing Super Smash Bros.
 Ultimate.